hashicorp/vault/changelog/README.md

  3. An ending code block.

+If more than one area is impacted, use separate code blocks for each entry.

 This should be in a file named after the pull request number (e.g., `12345.txt`).

 There are many examples in this folder; check one out if you're stuck!